-This investigation concluded that the CCGT conversion would have risk excessive of 1x10-6 fatalities per person per year at the site boundary and would classify the facility as a Major Hazardous Installation.
-While there is potential to reduce the impacts and risks, a quantitative risk assessment would be required in terms of the Major Hazardous Installation (MHI) Regulations (July 2001) prior to project construction.
+This investigation concluded that the CCGT conversion would have risks excessive of 1x10-6 fatalities per person per year at the site boundary and would classify the facility as a Major Hazardous Installation.
+While there is potential to reduce the impacts and risks, a quantitative risk assessment would be required in terms of the MHI Regulations (July 2001) prior to project construction.
 The risk assessment must be done with final designs and layouts.
 Exemption from completing a MHI risk assessment can not be done at this stage as designs are preliminary and subject to change.